wellyshen/react-cool-starter/README.md

 yarn start
 ```

 > Ideally, the above steps can be integrated into your CI.
-I recommend you to pack the `yarn.lock` for yarn installation via CI.
+I recommend you to pack the `yarn.lock` for yarn installation by CI.

 ## Troubleshooting